Expert Guide to Home Care Marketing

 Persona development is a critical step in effective marketing because it brings into clear focus how your organization can meet the needs and priorities of customers along with employees.

-Create your customer persona(s)
+Create your customer persona(s) – Use the Marketing Tool

 Use the persona tool to answer key questions about the lifestyle, preferences, needs and communication style of the customers you want to reach.
 Talk with existing and potential customers as you answer the questions.
 Create synoposis of all of these responses in a written persona document.